 Deferred interest plans are often advertised in retail stores as charging “no interest until” a certain date.
-After that date, however, the interest that has been accruing since the purchase date is charged to the account.
+After that date, however, if you have any remaining balance the interest that has been accruing on the original purchase amount since day one is charged to the account.

 You may be offered deferred interest if you use a store credit card or retail store financing to make a large purchase.
-These promotions postpone accumulated interest on credit card purchases for a set time period.
-That could save you money but deferred interest financing can prove expensive if you’re unclear on how it works.
+These promotions postpone — not eliminate — accumulated interest on credit card purchases for a set time period.
+If you manage it well, deferred interest can save you money.
+But it can also prove expensive if you’re unclear on how it works.

 What is deferred interest?

 Deferred interest is essentially what it sounds like.
-It’s a type of financing in which you can defer making interest payments until a later date.
+It’s a type of financing that allows you to defer making interest payments until a later date.

-Retailers that offer in-store financing or store credit cards can use deferred financing promotions to attract new customers.
+Retailers that offer in-store financing or store credit cards can use promises of deferred interest to attract new customers.
 For example, if you’re buying new living room furniture the store might offer deferred interest financing for 24 months.

 How deferred interest works

-Deferred interest doesn’t mean interest-free; you’re simply delaying the payments on interest.
-When you have to pay interest depends on the financing terms.
+Deferred interest doesn’t mean interest free.
+You’re simply delaying the payments on interest.
+When you will have to pay interest depends on the financing terms.
 For example, your deferred interest period may be as short as six months or stretch up to 24 months.
 During that time, you aren’t required to pay interest, but interest would still accrue on the original purchase amount.

 Pros and cons of deferred interest

 Just like any sort of credit line, there are advantages and drawbacks.
-Carefully weigh and consider the costs and benefits of deferred interest financing before deciding if it is or isn’t for you.
+Carefully weigh and consider the costs and benefits of deferred interest financing before deciding whether or not it’s the right choice for you.

 - Convenient financing option